 Can I use multiple frameworks in one project?

 While not always ideal, it’s sometimes possible to integrate components from different frameworks within a single project.
-However, this can add complexity to your codebase and maintenance.
+However, this can add complexity to your codebase and increase maintenance costs.

 What are some other promising front-end frameworks to watch?